dannyboy849/Full_YOLOv11_Tutorial/README.md

-# This serves as a start-from-finish guide for YOLO training
+# This will serves as a start-from-finish guide for YOLO training
 This is all in your bash terminal, but modifying any of the files inside YOLO will be in Python.
 Good Luck!

 ### First, I would like to give credit to my co-researcher, Mathis Morales, for their repository that helped tremendously with setting up the Docker Container!
 ```bash
 https://github.com/airou-lab/Docker-GPU-Tutorial.git
 ```
+## Below is the recommend order of completion

-## Begin With Getting_Started
+## Step 1.
+Getting_Started
 - Installing_Ubuntu24.04
 - Using_Ubuntu24.04

-## Continue With Docker_Installation
+## Step 2.
+Docker_Installation
 - Docker_Image
 - Docker_Container

-## Image_Conversion
+## Step 3.
+Image_Conversion (Optional)
-You only have to do this if your images are in video format.
+Do this if your images are in video format.

-## Finally, YOLOv11
+## Step 4.
+YOLOv11
 - Data_Annotation
 - YOLOv11_Build

+## Step 5.
+Automation (Optional)
+Do this if you want to find the optimal hyperparameters for your model.

 # Done!
 Congratulations, and good luck!

-# Bird_Project_Daniel
+# Bird_Project_Daniel Summary
 This is also my repository where I upload all of my experimental results.
 I will mainly use this as a backup for my files, but also as a free dataset for anyone who wants to work with my datasets.
 If there is anything missing or that needs clarification, please feel free to reach out to me at dvargas88@ou.edu.
 Hope this helps!!